-- (a).
-It shall be unlawful for any owner to rent or cause to be rented, leased or let within the City, any Rental Unit, including short-term rental occupancy), unless that Rental Unit is registered for occupancy pursuant to a valid and current rental registration issued by the City of Marshall. - (b).
-Each rental unit must have an owner, or Local Property Manager designated by the owner, who resides within 50 miles of the City of Marshall. - (c).
+(a).
+It shall be unlawful for any owner to rent or cause to be rented, leased or let within the City, any Rental Unit, including short-term rental occupancy, unless that Rental Unit is registered for occupancy pursuant to a valid and current rental registration issued by the City of Marshall.

+(b).
+Each rental unit must have an owner, or Local Property Manager designated by the owner, who resides within 50 miles of the City of Marshall.

+(c).
 Any person or entity desiring to rent, let, lease or sublet any rental unit shall apply for registration by using forms furnished by the City for that purpose.
-The application must provide the following information: - i.
-Name, address, telephone number, and email address of the property owner. - ii.
-Name, address, telephone number, and email address of the Local Property Manager. - iii.
-The street address of the rental property. - iv.
-The number of units within the rental property. - v.
-The name, telephone number, address, and email address of the person authorized to make repairs or services for the property if in violation of City or State codes, if the person is different from the owner or Local Property Manager. - vi.
-The name, telephone number, address and email address of the waste collection company serving the rental property. - vii.
-For dwellings containing multiple rental units, a sketch of the property identifying all rental units by assigned number, and a sketch of the parking lot, unless all required parking is provided within enclosed attached garages or unless off-street parking is not required by Ordinance. - viii.
-For dwellings containing common entry/space, the information of the fire sprinkler system, fire panel, and fire extinguishers' most recent testing dates, when applicable.
+The application must provide the following information:

+i.
+Name, address, telephone number, and email address of the property owner.

+ii.
+Name, address, telephone number, and email address of the Local Property Manager.

+iii.
+The street address of the rental property.

+iv.
+The number of units within the rental property.

+v.
+The name, telephone number, physical and mailing address, and email address of the person authorized to make repairs or services for the property if in violation of City or State codes, if the person is different from the owner or Local Property Manager.

+vi.
+The name, telephone number, address and email address of the waste collection company serving the rental property.

+Commented [WPJ2]: Did group decide to delete this as not applicable?
+Formatted: Strikethrough viii.
+For dwellings containing common entry/space, the information of the fire sprinkler system, fire panel, and fire extinguishers' most recent testing and inspection dates, when applicable.

+Formatted: Strikethrough